Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Introduction

 To assess the effectiveness of these fine-tuned models in realistic review settings, we structure our evaluation around three core tasks commonly encountered in ACR workflows: (1) Code Change Quality Estimation \cite{hellendoorn2021towards, li2022automating}, which determines the necessity of human review for a given code change; (2) Review Comment Generation \cite{li2022auger,li2022automating,tufano2022using,lin2024,lin2024leveraging}, where NL feedback is generated to guide developers; and (3) Code Refinement \cite{li2023codeeditor,lin2023cct5,lin2023towards,pornprasit2023d,thongtanunam2022autotransform,tufano2019learning}, where suggested improvements are automatically applied to the codebase.
 Due to computational resource constraints, we limited fine-tuning of CodeLlama-7B and DeepSeek-R1-Distill-Llama-8B to a single task.
 We selected Review Comment Generation, given its linguistic complexity and high practical relevance in real-world code review workflows.
 For each task, we compare the performance of the fine-tuned models against their original (non-fine-tuned) baselines to evaluate the added value of task-specific adaptation.

-To systematically explore model performance across these tasks, we pose the following research questions: \textbf{RQ1.} Can fine-tuning a multilingual code review–specific PLM (CodeReviewer) on monolingual C\# data improve its performance on Code Change Quality Estimation and Code Refinement? \textbf{RQ2.} How does fine-tuning different types of LMs—CodeReviewer, CodeLlama, and DeepSeek—on different PL/NL combinations affect Review Comment Generation? \textbf{RQ3.} How do fine-tuned LMs compare to an ASAT and human reviewers in identifying review-worthy code changes and generating feedback?
+To systematically explore model performance across these tasks, we pose the following research questions: \textbf{RQ1.} How does monolingual fine-tuning affect the performance of LMs in detecting whether a code change requires human review? \textbf{RQ2.} How does fine-tuning different types of LMs on different PL/NL combinations affect review comment generation? \textbf{RQ3.} What is the impact of fine-tuning on the code refinement capability of LMs, in terms of producing accurate and functionally equivalent code revisions? \textbf{RQ4.} How do fine-tuned LMs compare to an ASAT and human reviewers in identifying review-worthy code changes and generating feedback?

-Our primary contributions are as follows: \begin{itemize} \item We conduct a systematic evaluation of three open-source LMs with distinct pretraining objectives (CodeReviewer, CodeLlama-7B, and DeepSeek-R1-Distill) fine-tuned on monolingual C\# repositories across key ACR tasks. \item We analyze the impact of dataset language composition (English-only vs. mixed-language vs. multilingual) on model performance, demonstrating how aligning training data with the target review language improves review comment generation quality. \item We benchmark LMs against both an ASAT and human reviewers, providing a comprehensive assessment of their strengths and limitations across Code Change Quality Estimation, Review Comment Generation, and Code Refinement tasks. \item We offer detailed, task-specific insights into model behavior in real-world industrial C\# development settings. \end{itemize}
+Our primary contributions are as follows: \begin{itemize} \item \textbf{Cross-Paradigm Evaluation Framework:} We systematically compare three open-source language models with distinct pretraining objectives—a review-specialized PLM (CodeReviewer), a code-pretrained LLM (CodeLlama-7B), and a general-purpose instruction-tuned LLM (DeepSeek-R1-Distill)—against both an industrial-strength ASAT (SonarQube) and human reviewers across all core ACR tasks.